Maximal and minimal dynamic Petri net slicing: Two algorithms for Petri net slicing

-This algorithm tries to further reduce the size of the slice produced by exploring all possible backward slices and taking the smallest one.
-Thus, it selects the smallest set of places that can contribute tokens to the slicing criterion.
-The main difference between Algorithm 1 and Algorithm 2 is that function $\bslice_\cN$ returns a set of slices instead of a single one.
+This algorithm tries to further reduce the size of the slice produced by identifying the forward slice with the shortest increasing firing sequence.
+Thus, it selects the smallest set of transitions that can contribute tokens to the slicing criterion, together with their input places.

-The basic idea of this proposal is the following: the slicing criterion is a pair $\langle M_{0}, Q\rangle$, being $M_{0}$ an initial marking and $Q$ a set of places.
-The algorithm iteratively computes a backward slice by traversing, separately, all the paths of the Petri net that could increase the token count of any place of the slicing criterion from $M_{0}$.
-Each path is obtained by: \begin{itemize}\itemsep -1pt \item \underline{computing backward slices:} iteratively collecting all the incoming transitions together with their input places from the slicing criterion; \item \underline{discarding useless backward slices:} those that do not contain any token are discarded; \item \underline{computing forward slices:} taking, firstly, all places that are marked in $M_{0}$ and all transitions initially enabled in $M_{0}$ and, iteratively, moving forwards by collecting their outgoing places and the transitions whose input places are in the set of places; \end{itemize}